akshita-bhat/akshita-bhat/README.md

 - 👋 Hi, I’m @akshita-bhat
-- 👀 I’m interested in machine learning models
+- 👀 I’m interested in data science, and machine learning models
-- 🌱 I’m currently learning Masters of Information Technology (Double major - Data Science and AI) from UNSW
+- 🌱 I’ve graduated with a Masters of Information Technology (Double major - Data Science and AI) from UNSW
-- 💞️ I’m looking to collaborate on open source machine learning models
+- 🌱 I've graduated with a Bachelor's of Mathematics from LSR, Delhi University
 - 📫 How to reach me via outlook: akshita.bhat@outlook.com

 <!---